All travellers

 Proof of vaccination status

-From 6 February, the requirement for non-Hong Kong residents to be fully vaccinated in order to enter Hong Kong from overseas has been lifted.
-You do not need to be fully vaccinated, or show proof of vaccination to enter Hong Kong.
+Travellers do not need to be fully vaccinated, or show proof of vaccination to enter Hong Kong.

 Travel between Hong Kong, Macao and mainland China

-Travel between Macao and Hong Kong is test and quarantine free .
+Travel between Macao and Hong Kong is test and quarantine free.
 More information is available on the Macao Travel Advice Page.

 All control points between Hong Kong and mainland China or Macao have re-opened.
 Ferry crossings between Hong Kong and Shenzhen or Macao, and the high-speed rail service connecting mainland China have resumed.